The Nikon bellows PB-6 is the last bellows that was made by Nikon.

 BR-2 & BR-2A Reversing Rings

-Reversing lenses often produces sharper images than adding extension.
-BR-2 and BR-2A reversing rings have a lens mount on one side and 52mm threads on the other.
+Reversing lenses often produces sharper images at high magnification than adding additional extension.
+The BR-2 and BR-2A reversing rings have a lens mount on one side and 52mm threads on the other.

 Once mounted to the bellows, lenses can be screwed onto the adapter with their filter threads.
 Step up or step down rings can be used for lenses with filter threads that are larger/smaller than 52mm.